By Apeksha Nair

 "Even as the dollar is firmer, there seems to be a bit of bargain hunting around.
 I do, however, think that the pressure is on the downside and rallies will still be sold," a Hong Kong-based trader said.

-The dollar inched higher on Friday, as the passage of a bill to temporarily extend U.S. government funding raised investors' optimism that a tax reform bill would also pass, and eased fears of a government shutdown for now.
+The dollar inched higher on Friday, as the passage of a bill to temporarily extend U.S. government funding raised investors' optimism that a tax reform bill would also pass.

 "Gold might have found some support in that but it seems to be just the dollar strength across the board now heading into the end of the year," the trader said.